-Let’s stop kidding ourselves.
-Just like “muffin” is basically another word for cake, granola doesn’t have to be strictly “health food.”
-In fact, some granolas are so sweet they could easily qualify as candy.
-But since I tend to spend the better part of the day roaming around my apartment, sticking my hand in various boxes and jars of stuff to eat (some that qualify as health food, while other things that don’t quite fit that definition), I wanted to come up with a granola (called muesli, in French) that I didn’t feel so guilty about dipping my hand into throughout the day.
+We all want granola to be healthy.
+And some granolas are so sweet they could easily qualify as candy.
+But since I tend to spend the better part of the day roaming around my apartment sticking my hand in various boxes and jars of stuff to eat, I wanted to come up with a granola that was satisfying enough for breakfast, but one that I didn’t feel so guilty about dipping my hand into throughout the day.
+And this Peanut Butter-Chocolate Chip granola fits that bill!

-I never used to eat breakfast.
-Then, after trying to remove some of the damage done to my belly by years of gorging on restaurant food, I enrolled in a particularly tough exercise class in San Francisco.
-It was excruciating and grueling, as our fierce instructor really pushed us.
-But we all bonded as a group (sometimes, successfully against her wrath).
-But one day we were all particularly wiped out and she stopped the class, went around the room, asking each of us what we had for breakfast that morning.
+I never was a big breakfast eater.
+That ended when I enrolled in a tough exercise class back when I lived in San Francisco.
+It was grueling and our fierce instructor really pushed us.
+We all bonded as a group (sometimes, successfully against her wrath), which made it fun, and tolerable.
+But one day we were all particularly wiped out and she stopped the class, went around the room, and asked each of us what we had for breakfast that morning.

-I’ve been eating this granola with a spoon, just as is, starting from the moment it is cool enough to eat, right off the baking sheet.
-The big, soft chocolate chips are a bonus, scattered amongst crackly oats and seeds coated with peanut butter, baked with a touch of maple syrup.
+As soon as it cools down, I find myself eating this clumpy granola right off the baking sheet.
+The big chocolate chips are a bonus, scattered amongst crackly oats and seeds coated with peanut butter, and baked with rice syrup, Golden syrup, agave nectar, or maple syrup.
 It’s a treat that I’ve been enjoying morning, noon, and night.
-And yes, mid-morning (and mid-afternoon), too.
+And in between too!

 Chocolate Chip and Peanut Butter Granola